Ducherow

 Ducherow (/de/) is a municipality in the Vorpommern-Greifswald district, in Mecklenburg-Vorpommern, Germany.
 The municipality consists of 10 officially recognized villages (Ortsteile), three of which used to constitute separate municipalities until 2009 and 2012 respectively.
-The municipal core and main settlement is Ducherow, which has a railway station that is designated as a cultural heritage monument.
+The municipality is a member of the Amt Anklam-Land and its municipal core as well as the main settlement is Ducherow which has a railway station that is designated as a cultural heritage monument.